matthiasferch/tsm/README.md

-TSM - A TypeScript vector and matrix math library
+TSM - A Typescript vector and matrix math library
 =================================================

-TSM is a a collection of vector and matrix classes written in Microsoft's new JavaScript superset *TypeScript*, which compiles to plain JavaScript.
+TSM is a a collection of vector and matrix classes written in Microsoft's new Javascript superset *Typescript*, which compiles to plain Javascript.
 The library's design is influenced by both [gl-matrix](https://github.com/toji/gl-matrix) and [GLM](https://github.com/g-truc/glm).

 What's special about TSM?
 -------------------------

-- TSM makes use of TypeScript's type annotations to reduce the number of possible bugs and has been used extensively in the development of a large-scale WebGL application (to be announced soon).
+- TSM makes use of Typescript's type annotations to reduce the number of possible bugs.

-- TSM makes use of JavaScript's new property definitions to enable GLSL-style swizzle operators:
+- TSM makes use of Javascript's new property definitions to enable GLSL-style swizzle operators:

         var v1 = new TSM.vec2();
         var q1 = new TSM.quat();